 Targeting speeding, disqualified driving, risky and dangerous driving behaviour

-New vehicle clamping and confiscation laws have been enacted to deter people from using their vehicles in an irresponsible and dangerous manner on our roads.
+Vehicle clamping and confiscation laws are enacted to deter people from using their vehicles in an irresponsible and dangerous manner on our roads.

 If you are the driver of a vehicle that is involved in: